jafaryor/knowledge-base/Management/leadership.md

 To be a team, group must have the following 4 qualities:
 1. A common purpose
 2. Efforts must be interdependent
-3. Share responsibility for success of failure
+3. Share responsibility for success or failure
 4. Belief: Better together than alone

 #### Reasons team fail: